numba/numba/docs/src/arrayexprs.rst

 ..
 NOTE:: Correct handling of overlapping memory between the left-hand and
           right-hand side of expressions is not supported yet.

 ..
-NOTE:: Support for NumPy math functions in array expressions is scheduled for the next
+NOTE:: The next release may support parallel array expressions and
-          release.
-The next release may also support parallel array expressions and tiled array expressions for mixed C- and Fortran-like data layouts.
+          tiled array expressions for mixed C- and Fortran-like data layouts.
           The next release will also support array expressions on the GPU.